ryvdx/sveltekit-keycloak-multitenant/README.md

 # sveltekit-keycloak-multitenant (BETA)
-(still troubleshooting this...)

-Multi-tenant (fully federated) authentication and authorization in SvelteKit apps using KeyCloak.
+Multi-tenant (fully federated) authentication and authorization library for KeyCloak in SvelteKit apps.
-Intended for apps that need fully federated authentication for typically B2B apps serving enterprise customers with varying authentication requirements.
+Enables role-based-access-controls configuration in Keycloak, and SvelteKit app role metadata access in SSR.
 Uses a Hybrid Authentication flow and JWT tokens.
-Provides enables role-based-access-controls using Keycloak role managemewnt for SvelteKit apps to leverage.

 # Motivation

-Wanted a cost effective solution for multitenant authentication in SvelteKit apps intended to run in a containerized environment.
+Needed a solution for multitenant authentication in a SvelteKit app intended to run in a containerized environment.

-Most solutions are built for single-tenancy, or quickly expanding on authentication providers and social logins.
-(B2C applicataions.)

-Keycloak is a great open source solution enabling fully federated authentication.
-But, most examples online using Keycloak and Sveltekit are implemented as single-tenant.
+Intended for apps that need fully federated authentication (i.e. enterprise B2B apps serving customers with varying authentication requirements.)
+Most auth solutions are single-tenant, including most keycloak libraries for sveltekit.

-This library enables apps to use multiple keycloak realms mapping customer user email domains to realms for federated authentication services.
-(B2B apps)
+This library enables apps to use multiple keycloak realms mapping customer user email domains to realms.

 1. Each customer has fully configurable authentication per their enterprise reqiurements.
    (i.e. bring-your-own-identity-provider, 2-factor Auth for others, different authentication rules for every customer)